shhmon/DeepRat/README.md

 `deeplabcut.train_network(config_path, maxiters=500000)`

 Here, the iteration number is set to 500 000 as the network theoretically should converge in around 200k-400k iterations.
+The network can be evaluated post-training by running:

+`deeplabcut.evaluate_network(config_path,Shuffles=[1], plotting=True)`

+And used to analyse an unseen video with:

+`deeplabcut.analyze_videos(config_path, ['/path/to/new/video.avi'])`

+and finally, to generate a labeled video from the analysis:

+`deeplabcut.create_labeled_video(config_path, ['/path/to/new/video.avi'])`